striezel/updater/faq.md

 updater?**

 Sure.
-Just make sure you tested it before submission, because I will decline any pull requests that do not compile or do not work.
+Just make sure you tested it before submission, because I will decline any pull requests that do not compile or have similar issues.

+**Do I need to update the updater.exe to make sure I get the latest software?**

+No, not necessarily.

+updater.exe has a builtin mechanism that can find the latest software versions by checking the servers of the software creators / developers.
+This means that the updater.exe can for example find updates for Firefox 59 even if this version was not released when the updater.exe was created.

+However, when new applications are added to the updater.exe and you want to use the updater to update that new application, you have to get the newer version of updater.exe.